ncdcommunity/Wireless-IoT-Activity-Detection/README.md

 http://store.ncd.io/product/iot-wireless-act…detection-sensor/

-this Labview software will work with ncd.io wireless Activity Detection sesnor only
+this Labview software will work with ncd.io wireless Activity Detection sensor only

 To use this Labview Utility You will need a Wireless to USB router, whihc can be found over here https://store.ncd.io/product/900hp-s3b-long-range-wireless-mesh-modem-with-usb-interface/